iterative/dvc.org/content/blog/2020-11-20-dvc-vs-rclone.md

 a significant potential performance bottleneck.**

-In general, cloud storage APIs provide two possible ways to determine what files are present in cloud storage, and it is up to the data sync tool to select which method to use.
+In general, cloud storage APIs provide two possible ways to determine what files are present in cloud storage, and it's up to the data sync tool to select which method to use.
 Even for an operation as simple as synchronizing a single local file to cloud storage, choosing incorrectly between these two options could actually mean the difference between that "simple" operation taking several